 Local Counsel is a lawyer in a different jurisdiction (usually another state) who assists with a case to ensure compliance with the local practice and rules.
 Since attorneys are only allowed to practice law in a state where they are licensed, many law firms employ the help of a local attorney to file lawsuits in a state outside of their jurisdiction.

 Practicing law in a state where your attorney is not licensed can get your attorney disbarred for even trying.
-At Minc Law, we are able to help clients who live outside the state of Ohio through the assistance of local counsel.
+At Minc Law, our attorneys can represent you from out of state through the assistance of a local counsel.

 A Motion is a request that the court take a specific procedural step.
 Motions are procedural in nature, and act as a request for an order from the court.
 Commonly filed motions include: